 Q is not a cryptocurrency.

 Q is a centralized coin.
 It is issued by a central authority, and right now isn’t even traded.
-This makes it presently completely useless; not that being able to trade it gives it much more use.
+This makes it presently completely useless; not that being able to trade it would bestow it much more usefulness.

 Q does not solve the problem it claims to

-Q claims that it has found a way to incentivize shop owners to install their payment infrastructure, but as far as I can tell, they reckon giving a bunch of people worthless tokens will somehow encourage shop owners to pay to install hardware so that they can take these pointless coins.
+Q claims that it has found a way to incentivize shop owners to install their payment infrastructure, but as far as I can tell, their strategy is to give a bunch of people worthless tokens, which will somehow encourage shop owners to pay to install hardware so that they can take these pointless coins.
 I somehow doubt it.

-If the number of users was the barrier to a shops adoption of a new currency, then why haven’t we seen shops cashing in on Bitcoin or Etherium payment terminals?
-It wouldn’t be that hard really to build a payment terminal that can accept a large array of CryptoCoins - and they’ve all got the benefit of low/no fees and no central authority!
-Bitcoin in particular can do practically instant transactions using the lightning network these days too!
+If the number of users was the barrier to a shops adoption of a new currency, then why haven’t we seen shops en masse buying Bitcoin or Etherium payment terminals?
+It wouldn’t be that hard really to build a payment terminal that can accept a large array of CryptoCoins - and they’ve all got the benefit of low/no fees (lol low fees - 2022) and no central authority!
+Bitcoin in particular can do practically instant transactions (lol instant transactions - 2022) using the lightning network these days too!

 It smells a lot like a pyramid scheme

 Their marketing literally begs you to get others to sign up, and if you get others to sign up then you get more money!
 It even in a hilariously self aware fashion explains that if not enough people sign up, the project will fail.
 Unfortunately for the authors of this nonsense, ’enough’, means ‘infinite’.